Planning For a Healthier Muscatine County

-Common reportable communicable disease fact sheets from the Iowa Department of Public Health EPI Manual may be found at:
+Common reportable communicable disease fact sheets from the Iowa Department of Health and Human Services may be found at:

 Our nurses provide direct care to people diagnosed with a TB infection or TB disease.
 People with a primary healthcare provider or specialist may have their care coordinated through Trinity Muscatine Public Health and their personal physician.

 We also provide contact investigation and follow up to individuals who may have been exposed to someone with TB, in order to prevent spread of the disease.

 City of Muscatine